 Jacob Stewart's research will be focused on better understanding the chemistry of Earth’s atmosphere.
 He is interested in using the tools of laser spectroscopy to measure the amount and the properties of important atmospheric molecules — in particular, biogenic volatile organic compounds (BVOCs), which are naturally occurring molecules emitted by plants into the atmosphere.
 Even though these species are only present in small amounts in the atmosphere, they have a significant impact on atmospheric processes which affect climate change and air pollution.

 Marc Zimmer teaches general chemistry, molecular science and environmental chemistry.
 He has tried to make these courses relevant and interesting by introducing the most recent developments in general, medicinal and environmental chemistry in his classes.

 A: The feel of the campus definitely contributed to my decision, but it was also based on how the sciences blend with liberal arts here.
 I loved that I could combine my passion for photography and science without having to pick one or major in both.

 A: The chemistry and biology departments are so personal.
 All the professors make an effort to get to know you, even if you aren’t in their classes.
 The classes are challenging and rewarding and leave you with a sense of accomplishment.
 The ability to participate in research as undergraduates is rare for such a small school.
 Even if you don’t participate in formal independent research, the techniques you learn in the lab are extremely valuable down the road.

-A: My CELS counselor gave me a contact at Smilow Cancer Hospital who directed me to the head of The Breast Center there.
+A: My career adviser gave me a contact at Smilow Cancer Hospital who directed me to the head of The Breast Center there.
 I now have an internship at Yale Medical School working with immunodeficient mice as models for breast cancer and diabetes.
-Without CELS and the funding it offers, it would have been nearly impossible to design this kind of internship.
+Without my adviser's help and the funding, it would have been nearly impossible to design this kind of internship.